Heather Nelson-Brantley, PhD, RN, CCRN-K

 - Statewide Representative, KUMC Nursing Alumni Association Board of Directors

-- Peer reviewer for Journal of Nursing Administration, International Journal of Nursing Studies, and Journal of Advanced Nursing
+- Peer reviewer for Journal of Nursing Administration, Journal of Nursing Management, International Journal of Nursing Studies, and Journal of Advanced Nursing

 - Member of CGEAN, Midwest Nursing Research Society, Rural Nurse Organization, American Association of Critical Care Nurses, Sigma Theta Tau International Delta Chapter, and the National League for Nursing